Le Semnoz – Annecy’s Biggest Climb

 I once described the climb from Annecy to Col de Leschaux as a perfect introductory climb for someone new to cycling in the mountains.
 Twelve kms long and not steep at all – and plenty of views of Lake Annecy.

 From Col des Leschaux is a beautiful and quiet back way up to the top of Le Semnoz.
 Just above the col are superb hairpins that lead ever higher with great views.
-This route is often but not always closed in winter.
+This route is sometimes but not alway closed in winter.
+Ride details here.

 #4 Via Col de Leschaux – south